TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 UUIDs
 -----

-The Agave universally unique identifier generator has been replaced with the `RFC 4122 <https://www.ietf.org/rfc/rfc4122.txt>`_ compliant implementation that ships with Java.
+The Tapis (Agave) universally unique identifier generator has been replaced with the `RFC 4122 <https://www.ietf.org/rfc/rfc4122.txt>`_ compliant implementation that ships with Java.
 This change will not affect user code that treats UUIDs as opaque identifiers.

 UUID Service
 ------------